lallalamin/Android101-Project5/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# Astonomy Pic of the Day
+# Astronomy Pic of the Day

 Submitted by: **Mari Hirota**